Climate-Data-Central-Biro/Precipitations/README.md

 Analizing data about climate changes for the main project [Climate Data Central Biro]

-This part is concerning just the part od **the impact of precipitations on Climate change on the globe.**
+This part is concerning just the part of **the impact of precipitations on Climate change on the globe.**

 ## Table Of Content <!-- omit in toc -->